Disaster Recovery in the Cloud: Pros/Cons and Critical Best Practices

 Choosing a Cloud Disaster Recovery Solution

-Here are a few key considerations for selecting a cloud disaster recovery solution.
+Here are a few key considerations for selecting cloud disaster recovery solutions.

 Architecture